-Healthcare, research, pharmaceutical, and biotechnology fields will all need cleanroom repair services, testing, and certification at some point.
+Eventually, healthcare, research, pharmaceutical, and biotechnology fields will need cleanroom testing and certification.
 But, what exactly is a cleanroom?
 And why do they need these services?

 A cleanroom is mostly used in scientific and manufacturing industries.
-Essentially, a cleanroom is a strictly controlled environment in which the levels of pollutants like dust, vaporized aerosol particles or airborne organisms are kept at a minimum.
+These settings will need a controlled environment.
+Within a cleanroom, pollutants like dust, vaporized aerosol particles or airborne organisms are kept at a minimum.

-Cleanrooms are used in labs where these small airborne particles can have an adverse effect on the research conducted.
 They range in size, with some being on the smaller side and other sometimes thousands of square feet.
-Some facilities have entire floors that are designated cleanrooms.
+Some facilities designate entire floors to cleanrooms.

 What’s Inside a Clean Room?